Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Preliminary

-Eq.\eqref{lag} preserves the computational interpretation of TE as an information transfer, which is the only relevant option in keeping with Wiener's principle of causality \cite{wibral2013measuring}.
-The transfer entropy is known to be biased in small samples \cite{marschinski2002analysing}.
-To correct any bias, \cite{marschinski2002analysing} proposed the effective transfer entropy ($ETE$),
+Eq.~\eqref{lag} preserves the computational interpretation of TE as an information transfer, which is the only relevant option in keeping with Wiener's principle of causality \citep{wibral2013measuring}.
+The transfer entropy is known to be biased in small samples \citep{marschinski2002analysing}.
+To correct any bias, \citep{marschinski2002analysing} proposed the effective transfer entropy ($ETE$):

 where $T_{J_{\text{shuffled}}\rightarrow I}^{(k,l)}$ indicates the transfer entropy using a shuffled version of time series $J$.
-Shuffling randomly draws values from the original time series $J$ and realigns them to generate a new time series.
-In this way, shuffling destroys the time series dependencies of $J$ as well as the statistical dependencies between $J$ and $I$.
-Note that $T_{J_{\text{shuffled}}\rightarrow I}^{(k,l)}$ converges to zero as the sample size increases, and any nonzero value of $T_{J_{\text{shuffled}}\rightarrow I}^{(k,l)}(t,u)$ is due to the small sample effects.
-To derive a consistent estimator, shuffling is repeated, and the average of the resulting shuffled transfer entropy estimates across all replications serves as an estimator for the small sample bias, which is subsequently subtracted from the Shannon or Rényi transfer entropy estimate to obtain a bias-corrected effective transfer entropy estimate.
+The shuffling process randomly draws values from the original time series and realigns them to generate a new time series.
+Thus, shuffling eliminates any time series dependencies of $J$, as well as statistical dependencies between $J$ and $I$.
+Note that $T_{J_{\text{shuffled}}\rightarrow I}^{(k,l)}$ converges to zero as the sample size increases, and any nonzero value of $T_{J_{\text{shuffled}}\rightarrow I}^{(k,l)}(t,u)$ is a result of the small sample effect.
+To ensure estimation consistency, shuffling is repeated, and the average of the shuffled transfer entropy estimates across all iterations serves as an estimator for the small sample bias, which is subsequently subtracted from the Shannon or Rényi transfer entropy estimate to correct any bias.